Drug Abuse Facts and Fiction

 Fact: Drug use is dangerous whether it’s the first time or the one-hundredth time.
 Since there is no way to know what chemicals a drug may contain, dangerous effects and even overdose can occur at any time.
 Also, physical dependence can occur quickly in some individuals.

-Fact: While it’s true that marijuana is less addictive than some of the most addictive drugs such as heroin, crack/cocaine or methamphetamines, it is still considered an addictive substance.
+Fact: While it’s true that marijuana is less impactful than other drugs such as heroin, crack/cocaine, or methamphetamines, it is still considered a substance that can lead to dependence.
 According to the National Institute on Drug Abuse (NIDA), around 30% of Americans who use marijuana likely have some degree of marijuana use disorder.

 Fiction: Prescription drugs are safer to abuse than illegal drugs.

-Fiction: It takes a long time to become addicted to cocaine.
+Fiction: It takes a long time to become dependent on cocaine.

-Fact: Cocaine in all forms (including crack cocaine), whether it’s smoked, snorted or injected, is highly addictive.
-Some people become addicted after a short amount of time.
+Fact: Cocaine in all forms (including crack cocaine), whether it’s smoked, snorted, or injected, is highly impactful.
+Some people become dependent after a short amount of time.
 Even a few uses can have serious consequences, including death.

-Fiction: The best way to treat opioid addiction is without medication.
+Fiction: The best way to treat opioid use disorder is without medication.

-Fact: Although many people think that the goal of opioid addiction treatment is to remove all medication, research has shown that a combination of medication-based treatment and therapy are the most effective.
+Fact: Although many people think that the goal of opioid dependence treatment is to remove all medication, research has shown that a combination of medication-based treatment and therapy is the most effective.
 Medication-assisted treatment can help patients manage cravings and withdrawal symptoms.
 Patients who choose a treatment option without medication are more likely to relapse.

 Fiction: Naloxone programs prolong addiction.

-Fact: Alcohol use disorder, commonly called alcohol abuse, takes many forms.
+Fact: Alcohol use disorder, takes many forms.
 It can mean drinking multiple drinks every day or less frequent binge drinking.
 Someone suffering from alcohol use disorder cannot control the amount that they drink once they start.

 Fiction: Alcohol is a stimulant drug.